CesiumGS/3d-tiles/extensions/3DTILES_implicit_tiling/0.0.0/README.md

 Implicit tiling allows Cesium 3D Tiles to support a variety of new use cases.

 A key use for implicit tiling is enabling and/or accelerating tree traversal algorithms.
-For example, Cesium uses a [skip-LOD](https://cesium.com/blog/2017/05/05/skipping-levels-of-detail/) algorithm for faster loading times.
 Accessing a tile by coordinates is faster than traversing the entire tree.
 Likewise, raycasting algorithms and GIS algorithms can benefit from the abbreviated tree traversals.
+Tiles can be loaded immediately instead of going from top to bottom of a tree.

 Implicit tiling also allows for better interoperability with existing GIS data formats with implicitly defined tiling schemes.
 Some examples are: